OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

   container.uploadPermissions(permissions);
 ~~~

 And then you can finally get to generating the SAS for a given object.
-Note that to account for variances in system clocks, Microsoft recommends you backdate your SAS start time by 15 minutes.
+Note that to account for variances in system clocks, Microsoft recommends you back date your SAS start time by 15 minutes.

 ~~~java